-Other Atos Sphere services are delivered according to the three "classical" layers of Cloud services:
+Other Atos Sphere services are delivered according to the three "classical" lavers of Cloud services:

-- Infrastructure as a Service (laaS): we deliver on-demand computing, storage, backup and network services from Cloud platforms already deployed into our own Datacenters. - Platform as a Service (PaaS): we provide Test and Development platforms delivered on a fully on-demand model, with provision of hardware and software tooling including project management suites and specific packages. - Software as a Service (SaaS): we offer a wide range of SaaS from Microsoft, Business Objects, Novell, Axway and other vendors, and also from Open Source.
+Platform as a Service (PaaS): we provide Test and Development platforms delivered on a fully on-demand model, with provision of hardware and software tooling including project management suites and specific packages.

+• Software as a Service (SaaS): we offer a wide range of SaaS from Microsoft, Business Objects, Novell, Axway and other vendors, and also from Open Source.
 These services not only include the provision of the software packages but other services such as security, backup, integration with other applications, users management, Service Desk, reporting, orchestration.